vanesterik/document-converter/README.md

 I chose to name this project "Scroopy Noopers" because it reflects the scientific nature of the work involved.
 This decision is influenced by the character Scroopy Noopers, who is depicted as a scientist.
 The main goal of the project is to convert Markdown files into PDF format, especially focusing on research papers.
 Writing research papers is inherently a scientific activity, so naming it "Scroopy Noopers" aligns well with the project's theme.

 Additionally, my personal fondness for the television series "Rick and Morty" played a role in selecting this name.
+Scroopy Noopers is featured in the episode ["Something Ricked This Way Comes"](https://www.imdb.com/title/tt3333840/?ref_=ttep_ep9), which is one of my favorite episodes of the series.
+I also like the name "Scroopy Noopers" because it is fun to say.

 ## System Requirements